Root-level options (must come before [sections])

 Options:

--c, --config <FILE> Path to configuration file [default: config.toml]
+-c, --config <FILE> Path to configuration file [env: TILESERVER_CONFIG]

 -v, --verbose Enable verbose logging